- How can one model the effect on inventory from a change in the stocked locations?

 - Step 2: Calculate the as is stock and safety stock.

 - Step 3: Change (reduce) the locations for the second product location upload.

 - Step 4: Calculate the new stock and safety stock.

 When I do modeling like this, I have a tool that I use that makes this easy.

-This allows me to upload scenarios and this shows the total system inventory that is calculated.
-The safety stock calculation is a modification of the standard dynamic as the standard dynamic is not accurate and is not used.
+This allows me to upload scenarios, and this shows the total system inventory that is calculated.
+The safety stock calculation is a modification of the standard dynamic as the usual dynamic is not accurate and is not used.
 So this adjusted formula gives a realistic service level adjustable safety stock output.